 For more information, see mysqldump — A Database Backup Program.

-To import the data, either copy the dump file to the slave, or access the file from the master when connecting remotely to the slave.
+To import the data, either copy the dump file to the replica, or access the file from the source when connecting remotely to the replica.